-Just as coffee beans pop open under heat, something crackled inside him.
+Just as coffee beans pop open under heat, something began to crackle inside him.

 Roasting skills proved to be the first stumbling block to opening his own shop.

-From the get-go, Kubota planned to roast coffee beans himself because he knew the quality of green beans would translate into the quality of coffee.
+From the get-go, Kubota planned to roast coffee himself because he knew the quality of green coffee would translate into the quality of the cup.
 However, for all the years he spent in the coffee world, he was new to roasting.

 The Furusawa district, on the outskirts of Toyama City, caught his eye.
-There was a butcher shop selling brand-name beef in Furusawa.
+In Furusawa, there was a butcher shop selling brand-name beef.
 And Kubota’s favorite bakery had just relocated next to the meat store.
 His gut told him Furusawa would be a good place.
 After speaking to the butcher, he decided to buy a vacant plot on the spot.

 “Furusawa was exactly the kind of place I dreamed of.
 It attracts foodies from outside the area.
 And their patronage brings in other customers who trust their reviews.”